The 2019-2020 Scholarship Student Application Forms will be Posted in January, 2019

 Along with complimentary tuition for the year, the Scholarship Student was the only student who had the opportunity to perform a solo in the annual recital.
 Most often, this was a pointe solo choreographed by Miss Teri, but there were a few occasions where the student was permitted to perform a solo in a different style.
 The students would notify our Office Manager of their interest in being the next Scholarship student and this announcement has been made at the recital each year.

-New this season, Miss Rachel has gone one step further to define the criteria that will help determine future scholarship students.
+In 2017, Miss Rachel went a step further to define the criteria that will help determine future scholarship students.
 Martell is excited to make this a more inclusive process by including the input of our broad faculty and requesting that a variety of application materials be submitted.

-If you feel that you are interested in being a part of this rich role in Martell history, please complete the application.
-New to this year is the addition of an application fee that will work to supplement a part of the Scholarship tuition in future years as we reintroduce the Scholarship Fund.
+If you feel that you are interested in being a part of this rich role in Martell history, please complete the application (available January of the new scholarship year).
+There is an application fee that will work to supplement a part of the Scholarship tuition in future years as we reintroduce the Scholarship Fund.
 We thank you in advance for your contribution to this wonderful program and wish all applicants the best of luck this year and for years to come!